danaalkalali/mydissertation/README.md

 # mydissertation
-My Genomic Medicine dissertation using Single Cell Transcriptomics to study B Cell Differentiation!
+My Genomic Medicine dissertation using Single Cell Transcriptomics (scRNA-seq) to study B Cell Differentiation and compare it to bulk data, specifically in Immune Mediated Inflammatory Diseases like Rheumatoid Arthiritis and Lupus.
 A work in progress.